Image credits: Antti Pietikainen

 In Luosto, where some of our more leisurely trips are based, mobile phones are also used and the staff will also keep watch.
 They take full advantage of the nearby Sodankyla Geophysical Observatory which alerts the hotel when an Aurora is possible and, if conditions are favourable in Luosto, the alert will be sent to guests.Read more

-Whilst of course our local staff and guides will make every effort to alert you to a potential Aurora should the solar activity and weather conditions look like they are in your favour, we would advise you to never rely solely on these devices and be sure to keep a close watch on the sky.
-The conditions change very quickly and of course the alerts are only operations until a certain time (please confirm with your hotel, exactly when this is on arrival).
+Whilst our local staff and guides will of course make every effort to alert you to a potential Aurora should the solar activity and weather conditions look like they are in your favour, we would advise you to never rely solely on these devices and be sure to keep a close watch on the sky.
+The conditions change very quickly and the alerts are only operational until a certain time (please confirm with your hotel, exactly when this is on arrival).

 Some of the best advice we can give is to befriend those in your group and use team work to help you enjoy a successful Aurora viewing by taking it in turns to keep watch and being sure to wake up your newfound friends should the lights be spotted.
 Happy hunting!